zniaz9611/YouTube-Downloader-App/README.md

 3. Install the required Python packages for the **basic version**:

     ```bash
-    pip install customtkinter pytubefix
+    pip install tkinter customtkinter pytubefix
     ```

-4. If you want to run the **advanced version**, install `moviepy` as well:
+4. If you want to run the **advanced version**, install `moviepy` as well: 1.0,3

     ```bash
     pip install moviepy